Gieneq/Audio-Spectrum-Display/schematics/README.md

 When chaining filter blocks the following tips should be considered:
 - Impedance of blocks should be higher than output impedance of source and lower than input impednce of receiver.
-- Chained blocks should have increasing impedance - by factor 10 should be enough.
-It grants high output voltage of each block, and lowers overall current draw to be close to current draw caused by the lowest parallel impedance.
+- Chained blocks should have increasing impedance - factor of 10x should be enough.
+It grants high output voltage of each block, and lowers overall current draw to be close to current draw caused by the lowest of all impedance.

 |BLock schematic of Audio Spectrum Display V1.0 |
 |:-:|